kawu/concraft-pl/README.md

     cabal install concraft-pl

+The `concraft-pl` tool will be installed in the `~/.cabal/bin` directory by default.

 If you want to upgrade Concraft-pl to a newer version you should update the package list first: